RyanL123/YT-Playlist-Sorter-Legacy/README.md

 # YT-Playlist-Sorter

+You can find the sorter [here](https://ryanl123.github.io/YT-Playlist-Sorter/)

 Sort any YouTube playlist based on selected attributes.
-Playlist does not have to necessarily be your own.
-**Currently, videos are only sorted by decreasing views.
-More sorting options will be implemented in the future.
-Furthermore, because of API limits, only the first 25 videos can be retrieved from the playlist.**
+The playlist does not have to necessarily be your own. **Because of API limits, only the first 25 videos can be retrieved from the playlist.**

 # Requirements
 - Javascript must be enabled